jara001/f1tenth-rules/rules_v3.md

 - The inspection has to be completed before the Qualification and after any significant changes to the cars hardware or algorithms during any of the days of the event.
 - When a hardware list is submitted as a part of the registration, the car is checked to match these parameters.
     - Organizers may also approve using cars that do not match their parameters.
-- Car that is not inspected and approved is not allowed to be used in the competition.
+- Car that is not inspected is not allowed to be used in the competition.

 ## Qualification